amaleena123/Notes-Docker-WSL2/README.md

 # Notes-Docker-WSL2
 My Personal Journal

-Records any findings and knowledge about Docker and WSL2
+Records any findings and knowledge that related to Software Engineer / Developer in IT world trendings